-This PRIVACY NOTICE describes how medical information about you may be used and disclosed and how you can get access to this information.
+This HEALTH INFORMATION PORTABILITY ACT (HIPAA) PRIVACY NOTICE describes how medical information about you may be used and disclosed and how you can get access to this information.
+PLEASE REVIEW IT CAREFULLY.

-To obtain payment.
-We may include your health information in invoices to collect payment from third parties for the care you receive from Samaritan Healthcare & Hospice.
-For example, we may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or Samaritan Healthcare & Hospice.
+To Obtain Payment.
+We may include your health information in invoices to collect payment from third parties for the care you receive from Samaritan.
+For example, we may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or Samaritan.
 We also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for hospice care and the services that will be provided to you.

-To conduct health care operations.
-We may use and disclose health information for its own operations in order to facilitate the function of Samaritan Healthcare & Hospice and as necessary to provide quality care to all of our patients.
-Health care operations includes such activities as:
+To Conduct Health Care Operations.
+We may use and disclose health information for its own operations in order to facilitate the function of Samaritan and as necessary to provide quality care to all of our patients.
+Health care operations includes activities such as:

 When Legally Required.
 We will disclose your health information when it is required to do so by any Federal, State or local law.

 To Report Abuse, Neglect Or Domestic Violence.
-We are allowed to notify government authorities if we believe a patient is the victim of abuse, neglect or domestic violence.
+We are obligated to notify government authorities if we believe a patient is the victim of abuse, neglect, or domestic violence.
 We will make this disclosure only when specifically required or authorized by law or when the patient agrees to the disclosure.

 To Conduct Health Oversight Activities.
 We may disclose your health information to a health oversight agency for activities including audits, civil administrative or criminal investigations, inspections, licensure or disciplinary action.
 However, we may not disclose your health information if you are the subject of an investigation and your health information is not directly related to your receipt of health care or public benefits.